hvhoang/gwt-angular/README.md

 will increment the patch number.
 The programming interface will remain unstable during this cycle.

 The interface will become stable once we reach 1.0.0.
-From this point, only additive changes will be introduced to the programming interface, so that the users can upgrade to the new versions without major code changes.
+From this point on, only additive changes will be introduced to the programming interface, so that the users can upgrade to the new versions without major code changes.